MapsPeople/docs/src/content/getting-started/v4-migration-guide.md

 ##### Editing Selection and Building Outline

-The following methods are examples of how you can use DisplayRules to get the outline color of a building, or if selecting a building highlights it.
+The following methods are examples of how you can use DisplayRules to set the outline color of a building, or if selecting a building highlights it.

 ```java
 MapsIndoors.getDisplayRule(MPSolutionDisplayRule.BUILDING_OUTLINE).setPolygonStrokeColor(Color.BLUE);